Forte-Consultancy-Services/Notification-System-Widget/README.md

 4) Work on the improvement or fixture and send a pull request for review

-5) Upon pull request approval, status checks will be carried out.
+5) Upon pull request review approval, status checks will be carried out.

-6) Stay tuned...
+6) Upon status checks passing, the improvement or fixture will be merged with the master branch and the issue will be closed.